Act I · The Grove

 "I have some game meat.
 It's not much.
 I was wondering if you could prepare it for me?"
 My stomach is speaking to me.
 The smell of the cooking sausage has me pulling one of the parcels without truly thinking.

 He looks up and takes the parcel from me.
-“Game meat?”
-He measures the weight in his hand before lifting a brow.
-“You know, I could cook this into a stew, and that way we could share it.”
+"Game meat?"
+He measures the weight in his hand.
+"You know, I could cook this into a stew.
+That way we could share it."

 "N-No..."
-I stammer before pressing my lips together.
+I stammer before pressing my lips thin.

 Gale watches me expectantly.